tsccsj/DigPopKernelAnalysis/README.md

 #Output
- 1. <outputFileName>_rzn###.tif: The ratio maps for each realization. rzn### stands for realization number
+ 1. 'outputFileName'_rzn'rznNumber'.tif: The ratio maps for each realization.
- 2. <outputFileName>_mean.tif: The mean value of the ratio maps from all input Digital Populations realizations
+ 2. 'outputFileName_mean.tif: The mean value of the ratio maps from all input Digital Populations realizations
- 3. <outputFileName>_max.tif: The maximum value of the ratio maps from all input Digital Populations realizations
+ 3. 'outputFileName'max.tif: The maximum value of the ratio maps from all input Digital Populations realizations
- 4. <outputFileName>_min.tif: The minimum value of the ratio maps from all input Digital Populations realizations
+ 4. 'outputFileName'_min.tif: The minimum value of the ratio maps from all input Digital Populations realizations
- 5. <outputFileName>_1q.tif: The 1st quantile value of the ratio maps from all input Digital Populations realizations
+ 5. 'outputFileName'_1q.tif: The 1st quantile value of the ratio maps from all input Digital Populations realizations
- 6. <outputFileName>_3q.tif: The 3st quantile value of the ratio maps from all input Digital Populations realizations
+ 6. 'outputFileName'_3q.tif: The 3st quantile value of the ratio maps from all input Digital Populations realizations
- 7. <outputFileName>_median.tif: The median value of the ratio maps from all input Digital Populations realizations
+ 7. 'outputFileName'_median.tif: The median value of the ratio maps from all input Digital Populations realizations
- 8. <outputFileName>_nNA.tif: The number of times this map cell has value (not NA) among all the ratio maps from all input Digital Populations realizations
+ 8. 'outputFileName'_nNA.tif: The number of times this map cell has value (not NA) among all the ratio maps from all input Digital Populations realizations
- 10. <outputFileName>_meanPop.tif: The median value of the sub population maps from all input Digital Populations realizations
+ 10. 'outputFileName'_meanPop.tif: The median value of the sub population maps from all input Digital Populations realizations
- 11. <outputFileName>_range.tif: The range (max - min) of the ratio maps from all input Digital Populations realizations
+ 11. 'outputFileName'_range.tif: The range (max - min) of the ratio maps from all input Digital Populations realizations
- 12. <outputFileName>_iqr.tif: The inter quantile range (1st quantile - 3rd quantile) of the ratio maps from all input Digital Populations realizations
+ 12. 'outputFileName'_iqr.tif: The inter quantile range (1st quantile - 3rd quantile) of the ratio maps from all input Digital Populations realizations
- 13. <outputFileName>_metadata.txt: The metadata of the analysis
+ 13. 'outputFileName'_metadata.txt: The metadata of the analysis

 #Change logs
 --------------------------------------------------------------------------------------------------